-The Oculus Quest is what prospective virtual reality fans likely envisioned when the technology was in its infancy – a headset that could be used on its own nearly anywhere, complete with tracking that didn’t need outside cameras and touch-sensitive controllers.
-Though it lacks the raw power of its predecessors, the Oculus Rift and HTC’s Vive headsets, the Quest more than makes up for it with its convenience.
+The Oculus Quest is what prospective virtual reality fans likely envisioned when the technology was in its infancy — an all-in-one device that can be used on its own nearly anywhere, complete with hand tracking and touch controllers.
+Though it lacks the raw power of its rivals, the Oculus Rift and HTC’s Vive headsets, the Quest more than makes up for it with its convenience.
 It’s also capable of playing some of the best VR games on the market.
-With a library that’s growing rapidly and plenty of variety already available, here are some of the best VR experiences the Oculus Quest currently has to offer.
+Here are some of the best VR experiences the Oculus Quest currently has to offer.

 Rhythm and Fitness

-One of the best-selling VR games of all time, Beat Saber became a smash hit for a reason.
-The rhythm game put a spin on the traditional music formula by giving you a lightsaber-like sword in each hand, with which you must slash at incoming blocks.
+One of the bestselling VR games of all time, Beat Saber became a smash hit for a reason.
+The rhythm game put a spin on the traditional music formula by giving you a lightsaber-like sword in each hand, used to slash incoming blocks.
 It’s simple yet incredibly addictive, and the challenge rises considerably as you move into more frenetic stages.
 Several other games have tried to imitate its formula, but few can match Beat Saber’s elegance.
 The addition of the Quest’s cord-free setup makes it an ideal choice.

-More fitness app than true game, BoxVR is nonetheless an invigorating and intense way to burn calories with the Oculus Quest.
-You can almost look at it like Beat Saber with boxing gloves, as you must jab, cross, hook, and uppercut the incoming icons while also blocking and dodging obstacles.
-After just a few minutes, you’ll be sweating and throwing considerable force into your punches, and the game keeps track of your calories burned so you can work it into your fitness routine every day.
+More fitness app than a true game, BoxVR is nonetheless an invigorating and intense way to burn calories with the Oculus Quest.
+It’s similar to Beat Saber, but with boxing gloves, as you jab, cross, hook, and uppercut the incoming icons while blocking and dodging obstacles.
+After just a few minutes, you’ll be sweating and throwing considerable force into your punches, and the game keeps track of your calories burned, making it easy to work into your everyday fitness routine.

-Surprisingly, the popular shooter Arizona Sunshine hasn’t yet made its way to Oculus Quest — but Drop Dead: Dual Strike Edition will satisfy your zombie-killing desires nicely.
+While it doesn’t have the same acclaim as Arizona Sunshine, Drop Dead: Dual Strike Edition will more than satisfy your zombie-killing desires nicely.
 The first-person shooter lets you fire two weapons at once, and you can choose to use melee weapons to bash a zombie to smithereens or slice off their head.
 The game also supports cooperative play in a horde mode, and there is plenty of gore for anyone looking for a Halloween game.
 It’s frenetic and fast, and it’s the only zombie game we know of that lets you smack rockets back at enemies with a baseball bat.

 Superhot was already one of the most unique first-person shooters we have ever played.
-Its “time only moves when you do” concept allows for tactical and precise combat, and its cyberspace storyline presenting new information in a novel way.
-Superhot VR is not merely a remake of that game in VR, but rather a game built from the ground up to utilize the technology.
-With full 360-degree tracking, you can look all around as you cut enemies down to size and dodge attacks.
-One might say that this game in VR is super… hot.
+Its “time only moves when you do” concept allows for tactical and precise combat, and its cyberspace storyline presents new information in a novel way.
+Superhot VR isn’t simply a VR remake.
+It’s a game created with the VR experience in mind.
+With full 360-degree tracking, you can look around as you cut enemies down to size and dodge attacks.
+One might say that this game in VR is super hot in itself.

 Fortnite?
 Never heard of it.
-Epic Games managed to deliver one of the best first-person shooters in VR with Robo Recall, and the new Quest version delivers the same experience but without the threat of tripping over the mess of wires coming from your headset.
+Epic Games managed to deliver one of the best first-person shooters in VR with Robo Recall, and the new Quest version delivers the same experience without the threat of tripping over a mess of wires coming from your headset.
 A more precise and score-based shooter than some of the other games on our list, it also has high production values and dangerous robotic enemies.
-You’ll be able to customize weapons to take them on, and just hope that they won’t defeat you and use you for some sort of evil robotic experiment.
+You’ll be able to customize weapons to take them on and hope that they won’t defeat you and use you for some sort of evil robotic experiment.